Ganixx/ADHD-helper/README.md

 ## Usage

 1. Navigate to any webpage you want to summarize
-2. Click the Focus Assist extension icon in your toolbar
+2. Click the SimplifyIt extension icon in your toolbar
 3. Click the "Summarize Page" button
 4. The extension will extract page content and display a concise summary